cybershrapnel/Potcoin/README.md

 Potcoin integration/staging tree
 ================================

 THe POTcoin website and FB page have been taken over by scammers.
 There are no resources available for downloading the qt app.
-Se issues discussions on th main POTcoin repository.
+See issues discussions on the main POTcoin repository.

-I am going to try to continue development of POTcoin from here. windows exe is available for download in release.
+I am going to try to continue development of POTcoin from here. windows exe is available for download in releases.

 Copyright (c) 2009-2015 Bitcoin Developers
 Copyright (c) 2011-2015 Litecoin Developers